Fort Deshler

+Description

-The fort was built by Adam Deshler, who was employed during the French and Indian War furnishing provisions for provincial forces.
-It was actually a fortified stone blockhouse, 40 ft long and 30 ft wide, with walls 2.5 ft thick, that was also as Deshler's home.
-Adjoining the building was a large wooden building, suitable as barracks for 20 soldiers and for storing military supplies.
+The fort was built by Adam Deshler, who immigrated from Switzerland in 1733 and was employed during the French and Indian War furnishing provisions for provincial forces.
+It was actually a fortified stone blockhouse, 40 ft long and 30 ft wide, with walls 2.5 ft thick, that also served as Deshler's home.
+The main house was two stories in height with an attic living space.
+Gun ports were concealed throughout the thick stone walls.
+Adjoining the main building was a second large wooden structure, used as barracks for 20 soldiers and for storing military supplies.

 There appears to be no evidence that the fort was either garrisoned with provincial troops or served any military purpose beyond functioning as a place of refuge and rendezvous for settlers of the region.
+The fort saw no military action during the French and Indian War.

+Whitehall massacre

+On October 8, 1763, during Pontiac's War, a war party of about 20 Native Americans attacked several homes in Whitehall Township, Pennsylvania.
+They killed a militia captain (Captain Jacob Wetterholt) and about 23 civilians, raiding and setting fire to homes before fleeing.
+Dozens of local residents took refuge in Fort Deshler during this attack.
+One report states that at that time, the fort had "twenty men in arms," although these were probably not soldiers.
+These men pursued the Indians but lost them, then recovered two injured girls, one of whom had been scalped.

+Later years

 The fort remained in the Deshler family until 1899, when the building and its remaining 151 acre of property were sold to the Coplay Cement Company for $100,000.

 The historian Charles Rhoads Roberts, in his 1914 History of Lehigh County Pennsylvania and a Genealogical and Biographical Records of its Families, wrote the following about Fort Deshler: